chrander/pygameday/README.md

 Pygameday was developed and tested using Python 2.7.
 It may run with Python 3, but this has yet to be confirmed.

-For now, clone the repository or download the zip.
-Making pygameday installable with `pip` is on the TODO list.

 The full dependency list is given in `requirements.txt`.
 The dependencies include:
 * sqlalchemy